Year of call: 1985

 Grace is qualified to undertake direct access work from members of the public.

-Grace qualified as one of the first facilitators for the Vulnerable Witness Training Programme, and in 2016 along with 3 others presented a seminar to lawyers and caseworkers at RASSO London.
+Grace qualified as one of the first facilitators for the Vulnerable Witness Training Programme, and in 2016 along with 3 others presented a seminar to lawyers and caseworkers at RASSO London on the Young Witness Protocol and Disclosure.

-Grace has been placed on the Specialist Panels 2018-22 list for Serious Crime Group at level 4.
+Grace is regularly instructed by the International Justice and Organised Crime Department of the Crown Prosecution Service and is on the Specialist Panels 2018-22 list for Serious Crime Group at level 4.

-Grace acts for both prosecution and defence but has developed a special skill in prosecuting cases involving allegations of sexual abuse where the complainants are especially vulnerable, whether due to age or disability.
+Grace acts for both prosecution and defence but has a recognised special skill in prosecuting cases involving allegations of sexual abuse where the complainants are especially vulnerable, whether due to age or disability.
 She is a specialist Rape Panel prosecutor and has conducted several ground rules hearings and trials.
-Grace is on the counter- terrorism specialist panel at level 3.

 - R -v- M,M,A,A,R Snaresbrook Crown Court.
 Prosecuting, Grace secured convictions of 5 young defendants in serious gang related violent disorder and section 18 wounding after a 5 week trial, involving the use of digital technology, analysis of CCTV and Body Worn Footage and legal arguments as to identification and participation.